mathworks/matlab-with-python/README.md

 `pip install speechrecognition pocketsphinx`

-This example was tested using Python versions 3.6 and 3.7.
+This example was tested using Python versions 3.6 - 3.9.